Not competing at a young age can be a good thing

 On the other hand, competition provides opportunities for children to learn skills that will be important later in life.
 These are skills like resilience, perseverance, and tenacity.
 Depending on the sport they may also learn about teamwork and helping others.

-It's important to understand that competition per se is not bad for kids, it's the pressure and hype that adult organized events inevitably create.
+Competition per se is not bad for kids, it's the pressure and hype adult organized events inevitably create.
 The more ballyhoo involved with travel, money spent, calling events championship this and that, not to mention the time involved, the more pressure there is.
 Many parents and coaches bristle when this is mentioned and argue that they don't pressure their child or their athletes.
-But it's silly to think that kids don't notice when the family vacation revolves around Junior attending a sports event.
+But it's silly to think kids don't notice when the family vacation revolves around Junior attending a sports event.
 Or that the next piece of flashy equipment comes at the cost of a good performance in the next competition.
 Adult-created pressure on young athletes may be indirect or inadvertent but it's there nonetheless.

 When should competition begin?